meet-projects/Y1-Summer-Labs/05. Conditionals Lab/README.md

     - `"homer"`
     - `"Homer"`
     - `"hoMEr"`
-    - If it doesn't take the previous strings, update and fix your function so it accepts the name `"homer"` in any way written!
+    - If it doesn't take the previous strings, update and fix your code so it accepts the name `"homer"` in any way written!
         - **Hint:** Look up `string.lower()`, `string.upper()`, etc...